llllllllll/quasiquotes/README.rst

     None

-Here we can see that the interjection can read from and write to the local scope.
+Here we can see that the quasiquoter can read from and write to the local scope.